NibrazKhan/TestNG_Ecommerce_Automation/README.md

 # TestNG_Ecommerce_Automation
-### This is a complete project where an [E-commerce site](http://automationpractice.com/) site is automated by writing test suites using selenium-webdriver and testng as testing framework.
+### This is a complete project where an [E-commerce site](http://automationpractice.com/) site is automated by writing test suites using selenium-webdriver and TestNg as testing framework.
 The following key modules/pages are automated:
 - **SignUp**
 - **Login**